webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 1. Set `mode = P2P` and increment `signal_epoch`; clear the deadline.
 2. Elect the lowest client id as the direct offerer; every other member answers.
 Clear each member's queued messages so retired-epoch SFU traffic cannot leak into the new P2P session.
-3. Release the worker assignment (`assigned_sfu = None`, decrement its assigned room/client counters) and queue one `LeaveMember` per member with reason `ROOM_CLOSED`.
+3. Release the worker assignment (`assigned_instance = None`, decrement its assigned room/client counters) and queue one `LeaveMember` per member with reason `ROOM_CLOSED`.
 These are fire-and-forget cleanup commands: the commit does not wait for their results, because no browser-visible state depends on them.
 4. Push `{control:"sfu-downgrade", roomid, epoch, is_initiator}` to every registered member.